318097/fireboard/README.md

 - [ ] Forgot Password
 - [ ] Logged in/Logged out states
 - [x] Show only pending tasks in DOT homepage
+- [ ] Store project key in localStorage